 |For future events see the Looking Ahead listing.

-These events are supported, in part, by a grant from the Arts Council of Santa Cruz County.
+These events have been supported, in part, by grants from the Arts Council of Santa Cruz County.

 |[return to top]|

 |Every Monday, 4:00 to 8:00 PM||Santa Cruz Word Church

 is located in the Dead Cow, The Tannery Arts Center, 1001 Center St. #1, Santa Cruz 95060.

 4:00 Free Writing Workshop, 5:30 Open Mic signup, 6:00 Open Mic, 7:15 Featured Poet.

 7:30 PM, Signup 7:00

 Poetry Slam & Open Mic.

 East Village Coffee Lounge, 498 Washington St., Monterey 93940.